Emma-dk/recipes-1/pancakes.md

 - Poor a scoop of batter in the pan.
 - After 30 seconds, trun over the pancakes.
 - After another 30 seconds, get the pancake out of the pan.
-- Serve with tomatoes, cucumber, paprikas and vegan cheese.
+- Serve with tomatoes, cucumber, paprikas and the crazy mushrooms.